The LOGCAP contract is described at length here:

 adjusted if necessary, and accepted, the necessary funding must be provided by the

-• These funds, along with the statement of requirements, are provided to the
+organization requiring the support.- These funds, along with the statement of requirements, are provided to the

 Government contracting officer who then reviews the funds and services to ensure that

 they conform to contracting and financial policies.
 After this check is completed, the Government contracting officer may issue an order to the contractor to perform the work.
 The prices for the services are still not firm, since the contractor remains entitled to reimbursement of his incurred costs.
-A partnership among the contracting officer, the contractor, and the organization receiving the support is formed to constantly monitor and control costs while ensuring responsive, effective services.
+A partnership among the contracting officer, the contractor, and the organization receiving the support is formed to constantly monitor and control costs while ensuring responsive, effective services.- Contractor profit is expressed in terms of a base fee and an award fee which

 is payable for performance.
 An award fee pool is available to the contractor for above average performance under the LOGCAP contract.
 An award fee plan has been